AP Explains: Who's in charge in South Africa these days?

 WHO'S IN CHARGE?

-Zuma remains head of state, while Ramaphosa is the new leader of the ruling African National Congress party, elected to the post in December.
+Zuma remains head of state while Ramaphosa is the new leader of the ruling African National Congress party, elected to the post in December.
 Ramaphosa has quickly asserted himself, making high-profile moves and statements against the alleged corruption that has dogged Zuma for years and weakened the ANC's reputation ahead of 2019 elections.
-The party has been in power since the end of white minority rule in 1994 and wants to avoid a coalition government.
+The party has been in power since the end of white minority rule in 1994.
 Ramaphosa also led South Africa's delegation to the World Economic Forum in Davos, Switzerland last month, mixing with heads of state and trying to assure investors that the country is emerging from the turmoil that briefly sent it into recession last year.

 ———